Kota

 Here are some of the most common questions about waiting periods.

-There are a few instances where you can waive an initial waiting period:
+There are a few instances where your employees can waive an initial waiting period:

-Any claims made on behalf of your child who was added to your health insurance policy within 13 weeks of their birth or adoption.
+• Any claims made on behalf of the employee's child who was added to their health insurance policy within 13 weeks of their birth or adoption.

-Besides these waivers, repatriates may have their initial waiting period waived off if they were covered by insurance while living abroad.
+In addition to these waivers, repatriates may have their initial waiting period waived if they were covered by insurance while living abroad.

 Yes.

-As mentioned in our waiting period comparison section above — your age can affect waiting periods for some benefits/plans in Ireland.
+As mentioned in our waiting period comparison section, your employee’s age can affect waiting periods for some benefits/plans in Ireland.

-For example, new customers aged 55 and above must wait an extra 26 weeks before they can claim day-to-day benefits on ILH plans, while the same applies to customers aged 50 and older on Voluntary Health Insurance (VHI) plans.
+For example, new customers aged 55 and above must wait an extra 26 weeks before claiming day-to-day benefits on ILH plans, while the same applies to customers aged 50 and older on Voluntary Health Insurance (VHI) plans.

-Moreover, your age can also affect the insurance premiums you pay.
+Moreover, your employees’ age can also affect their insurance premiums.

 Ireland follows the Lifetime Community Rating (LCR) system — which means people over 34 have to pay a higher premium if they obtain health insurance for the first time or after a lapse of 13 weeks.

-Health insurance waiting periods in Ireland can seem long —- especially when you first take out a health insurance plan or have pre-existing conditions.
+Health insurance waiting periods in Ireland can seem long —- especially when your employees first take out a health insurance plan or have pre-existing conditions.

 However, they're necessary to prevent the abuse of health insurance plans and ensure sufficient care is available to those who need it most.